 COVID-19 Guidance for Food Business Operators and Their Employees

-7 documents for this subject
+5 documents for this subject

-Our guidance package will be reviewed on an on-going basis in line with Scottish Government’s review of lockdown restrictions, and the re-opening of other businesses during later phases of the routemap, as well as emerging evidence and changes to public health advice.
+It is important to note that this guidance package will continue to be reviewed regularly in line with Scottish Government’s review of lockdown restrictions during later phases of the strategic framework, as well as emerging evidence and any further changes to public health advice.